khrystynaklochko/pi-estimator/README.md

 - `backend/` — Axum server exposing `/points?n=<N>` and conditionally serving `frontend/` if it exists.
 - `backend/src/lib.rs` — Shared router used by both the binary and tests.
 - `backend/tests/integration.rs` — Exercises the `/points` stream without needing a running server.
+- `frontend/` — HTML/JS client to request points, estimate pi in the browser, and show the result.
 - `Dockerfile` — Multi-stage build that compiles and ships the backend binary.

 Container build/run